frevib/personal-site/content/_index.md

 Next to software engineer I am a **security specialist**.
 I've worked 5 years as a pentester for webapps and infra, and continued to do security for the teams where I was software developer or tech lead.

-As language of choice I favour strongly-typed languages that have good functional programming support. **Kotlin** is one of those languages.
+As language of choice I favour strongly-typed languages that have good functional programming support. **Kotlin** and **Scala** are those languages.

 My favorite jobs are designing and building systems that include **streams, async programming and concurrency**.
 I value high quality code and think that this is a [faster][clean_code_link] and [more efficient][clean_architecture_link] way to build products.